Blog : modern house

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

-There’s a paved outdoor area in front of the narrow townhouse entrance that provides a place to socialize.
+There’s a paved outdoor area in front of the house entrance that provides a place to socialize.
 Step inside, and you come into a corridor connecting to a living area, kitchen, and laundry room.
-Wall-mounted storage cabinets line one side of the aisle and beautifully organized functional spaces on the other.
+Wall-mounted storage cabinets line one side of the aisle, with beautifully organized functional spaces on the other.

 Lead Architects: Doan Si Nguyen and Vo Thanh Phat